Wall Street Pummels First Majestic Silver Corp. (AG) After Recent Earnings Report

 First Majestic Silver Corp.
-(NYSE:AG) went up by 3.40% from its latest closing price compared to the recent 1-year high of $14.57.
-The company’s stock price has collected 10.76% of gains in the last five trading sessions.
-Press Release reported on 01/20/21 that First Majestic Produces 5.5M Silver Eqv.
-Oz in Q4 2020 (3.5M Silver Oz and 26K Gold Oz); Provides 2021 Outlook and Conference Call Details
+(NYSE:AG) went up by 7.47% from its latest closing price compared to the recent 1-year high of $19.29.
+The company’s stock price has collected 29.43% of gains in the last five trading sessions.
+Press Release reported on 01/29/21 that Thinking about buying stock in Sundial Growers, McEwen Mining, First Majestic Silver, Outlook Therapeutics, or Ericsson?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.